i05nagai/memorandum/language/english_speaking.md

 * embedded
     * existing or firmly attached within something or under a surface
 * speed
+    * I will speed up your process to get the confimation fast
     * to move, go or happen fast, or to cause sth to happen fast
         * the train sped along at over 120 miles per hour
 * leisure